Elana Lee Graham takes lead in Las Vegas Justice Court race

 The two were vying to replace Deborah Lippis, who stepped down from the Department 1 seat in September after more than 25 years.
 The seat carries a six-year term.

-In the Department 18 race in Clark County District Court, the same returns showed incumbent Mark Bailus slipping against Chief Deputy District Attorney Mary Kay Holthus.
+In the Department 18 race in Clark County District Court, incomplete returns showed incumbent Mark Bailus slipping against Chief Deputy District Attorney Mary Kay Holthus.

-Holthus had captured 54.7 percent of the votes compared with 45.3 percent for Bailus as of 11:20 p.m.
+Holthus had captured 54.7 percent of the votes as of 1 a.m., compared with 45.3 percent for Bailus.

 Bailus was appointed to the seat in April 2017.
 Holthus has served as a prosecutor since 1991.